vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/14_PRIESTS_AND_HEROES/2_Other_Ancient_Priests.md

 • RV. ix.
 101. 13.
 He is identifled with the sacrifice in the Brahmanas; Hopkins, Trans.
 Conn.
 Acad. xv.
 41 f.

 • Von Schroeder (Arische Religion, ii.
-486) sees in the story of Bhṛgu's hauteur and his visit to hell a faint echo of the Pro- metheus legend.
+486) sees in the story of Bhṛgu's hauteur and his visit to hell a faint echo of the Prometheus legend.

 • Kuhn, Herabkunft des Feuers, pp. 21, 22; Weber, ZDMG.ix.
 240 ff.; Carnoy, Les Indo-Européens, p.
 207.